-No. Our volunteers do not take the children into their homes or transport them.
+No. Our volunteer GALs do not take the children into their homes or transport them.

 No. Our volunteers are from all walks of life.
-You will receive a free 30-hour training course to prepare you for your work as a GAL and receive ongoing support from GAL staff.
+You will receive a free 30-hour training course to prepare you for your work as a volunteer GAL and receive ongoing support from GAL program employees.

 - A concern for children's issues